Thursday, May 31, 2007

 Also making me giddy:

-The reclamation of precious childhood memories
+The reclamation of precious childhood memories.
+Bless you, YouTube.

 Yes it's cheesy, yes it's 80's, but GOD ALMIGHTY it was my favorite thing on Sesame Street.
 Guess I was into interracial love even as a child ( ;-) that's for you Jam)